1989 Dodge B250 Ram Van 3/4-ton 8-cylinder 5.2L 318 in3

 Driver side rear brake

 adjustment.
-I can never remember which way to move the tooth gear when
+I can never remember which way to move the tooth gear

 reaching in with a screwdriver, so this picture is to help me remember!